JoeStrout/daily-miniscript/tasks/autocomplete.md

 You'll need to use the [file](https://miniscript.org/wiki/File) module to read all lines of the file.
 The result will be a list, which you can iterate over with a [for loop](https://miniscript.org/wiki/For) and see if it starts with the user's input.

-The easiest way to check that would be to first `import "stringUtil"`, so then you can use the `.contains` method.
+The easiest way to check that would be to first `import "stringUtil"`, so then you can use the `.startsWith` method.
 Alternatively, you could just check whether (1) the word under consideration is at least as long as the input word, and (2) a substring of the word, up to the length of the input word, equals the input word.

 </details>